 The Wooster start to the day is normally reserved for important post and a dekko at the cricket scores… I see England’s doing jolly well this year… God knows how they keep it up!
 By the end of the century, no doubt, the entire Empire will be humming in unison to the sweet sounds of summer — the crack of willow-wood, the jovial drone of the bumble-bee going about his merry business, and the lusty roar of all Britannia’s loyal subjects cheering on the mother country as yet another victorious England team sails into dock!

 But I digress.
 This morning followed the usual routine of a quick sploshing in the bathroom, a swill round the tonsils with a new gargle-juice I have lately discovered, then breakfast, and finally on with the golfing togs.
 Golf clubs are such blasted sticklers for the tiny but important details — things like how much flag one is flying from the breast.
-Today I decided I would sport a natty little number I found in Fortnum’s the other day — actually it was Threepwood junior who found it, a dark purple silk effort with little pink roses.
-One glance, and I knew I just had to have it!
+Today I decided I would sport a natty little number I found in Fortnum’s the other day — actually it was Threepwood Junior who found it, a dark purple silk effort with little pink roses.
+One glance, and I knew I just had

 I couldn’t understand what got into Jeeves after breakfast today — he’s normally such an affable cove, not much given to tantrums or unreasonability, as I believe they call it.
 Three times I had to remind him to put out the silken kerchief, and all I got was a "Very good, sir," in the sort of voice that would freeze a lido at twenty paces.